Homininae: Brain size evolution

 There has been a gradual increase in brain volume (brain size) as the ancestors of modern humans progressed along the timeline of human evolution, starting from about 600 cm3 in Homo habilis up to 1500 cm3 in Homo neanderthalensis.
 However, modern Homo sapiens have a brain volume slightly smaller (1250 cm3) than Neanderthals, women have a brain slightly smaller than men and the Flores hominids (Homo floresiensis), nicknamed hobbits, had a cranial capacity of about 380 cm3 (considered small for a chimpanzee), about a third of the Homo erectus average.
 It is proposed that they evolved from H. erectus as a case of insular dwarfism.
 In spite of their smaller brain, there is evidence that H. floresiensis used fire and made stone tools at least as sophisticated as those of their proposed ancestors H. erectus.
 In this case, it seems that for intelligence, the structure of the brain is more important than its size.

 The current size of the human brain is a big distinguishing factor that separates humans from other primates.
 Recent examination of the human brain shows that the brain of a human is about more than four times the size of great apes and 20 times larger than the brain size of old world monkeys.
 A study was conducted to help determine the evolution of the brain size within the sub family Homininae that tested the genes ASPM (abnormal spindle-like microcephaly associated) and MCHP1 (microcephalin-1) and their association with the human brain.
 In this study researchers discovered that the increase in brain size is correlated to the increase of both ASP and MCPH1.
 MCPH1 is very polymorphic in humans compared to gibbons, Old World monkeys.
-This gene helps encourage the growth of the brain.
+This gene helps encouragegrowth of the brain.
 Further research indicated that the MCPH1 gene in humans could have also been an encouraging factor of population expansion.
 Other researchers have included that the diet was an encouraging factor to brain size as protein intake increased this helped brain development.